Heavy cream, also known as heavy whipping cream, is made from the thick part of milk that rises due to the top due to its high fat content, at 36-40%.

 However, it’s perfectly safe to freeze heavy cream.
 Just don’t use it on its own – use it in a recipe instead, where you won’t notice the change in texture.

-For heavy cream you want to use for whipping, whip it before, then freeze.
+For heavy cream that you want to use for whipping, whip it before, then freeze it.
 If you thaw heavy cream, you won’t be able to whip it afterward.

 Has My Heavy Cream Gone Bad?

 Is your heavy cream one day past the best-by date, and you’re wondering if it’s still good?
 Here are the signs to check for:

 - Mold.
 If your heavy cream, or the container of your heavy cream, has mold on it, chuck the whole tub.
 Since heavy cream is soft and high in water, the bacteria are likely to have spread throughout the cream.

 - Discoloration.
 Like with other dairy products, if you notice blue, green, or unusual discoloration, it’s a sign that your heavy cream is either too old to eat or has become contaminated.

 - Heavy separation.
 Now, a little separation is fine, and all you need to do is give it a quick mix.
 But if your heavy cream has completely separated, it’s expired.

 - Sour smell or taste.
 This one’s a sign of rancidity, which isn’t dangerous but makes your food taste nasty.
 This happens when the fats in your heavy cream oxidize.

 One last thing to note.
 If your heavy cream doesn’t whip, it may not be bad.
 Instead of throwing it out straight away, put the cream in an airtight container in the freezer for 10 minutes, and put your whisk and bowl in the refrigerator.